SsangYong Tivoli review

 Reliability and Safety

-SsangYong is currently a small player in the UK, and the Tivoli is an all-new car, while the XLV expands its presence in the UK.
-While the brand has sold more than 100,000 examples globally, it isn’t yet popular enough here to feature in our Driver Power customer satisfaction survey, but that shouldn’t worry you.
-The brand has a reputation for building solid and durable off-roaders, and while the Tivoli is very young, it’s not groundbreaking by any means.
+The Tivoli isn’t yet popular enough to feature in our Driver Power customer satisfaction survey, but that shouldn’t worry you.
+The brand has a reputation for building solid and durable off-roaders, and while the Tivoli is relatively young, it’s not groundbreaking by any means.

-Should anything go wrong, there’s the added peace of mind that comes with the brand’s five-year, unlimited-mileage warranty, Not only does this guarantee cover all the usual mechanical parts, SsangYong also provides a year or 12,000 miles’ protection for the clutch and brake pads, which is a unique offer in the new car market.
+Should anything go wrong, there’s the added peace of mind that comes with the brand’s seven-year, 150,000-mile warranty, Not only does this guarantee cover all the usual mechanical parts, SsangYong also provides a year or 12,500 miles’ protection for the clutch and brake pads, which is a unique offer in the new car market.

 A petrol Tivoli requires attention every 10,000 miles or 12 months, while the diesel can go to 12,500 miles.
 It compares well with cars like the Nissan Juke.
 Servicing costs shouldn’t be too pricey, but there’s not a huge amount of SsangYong dealers to choose from.